Airdrie Observatory

-Airdrie Public Observatory (55° 51’ 56” N, 3° 58’ 58” W) is a fully operational, historic astronomical observatory, which is part of the library building in the town of Airdrie, North Lanarkshire, Scotland.
+Airdrie Observatory (55° 51’ 56” N, 3° 58’ 58” W) is a fully operational, historic public astronomical observatory, which is part of the library building in the town of Airdrie, North Lanarkshire, Scotland.
 There are only four public observatories operating in the United Kingdom, all of which are in Scotland.
 Airdrie Observatory is the smallest, and second oldest.

 The observatory is owned and funded by Culture NL, and operated on their behalf by the Airdrie Astronomical Association (AAA), a local astronomy club and registered charity.
 The current observatory curators are AAA members William Tennant and Jack Frederick.

 Main telescope

 Airdrie Observatory is home to a 6" Victorian refracting telescope with an equatorial mount and clockwork drive which is used to track objects across the sky.
 A manual mechanism is used to open and rotate the observatory's dome.

 The telescope eyepieces for the telescope provided a range between 60 and 350 times magnification.
 The telescope was adapted to use more modern eyepieces.
 In its day, the Airdrie Observatory telescope would have been considered to be a research grade telescope.